softdevteam/pyhyp_experiments/README.md

                ".py"  => "/usr/bin/python2.7" )
 ```

-# SquirrelMail
-Let the web server point to the SquirrelMail folder
+Point the web server point to the SquirrelMail folder
 (casestudies/squirrelmail-4.22.1/).
-From there follow SquirrelMails
+From there follow SquirrelMail's
-instructions on how to configure it.
+instructions on how to install.

 # CFFI
 Can be run with the PyHyp executable.